-Fall in love at Le Château de l’Amour, where the new owner is busy decorating and filling the rooms with wonderful details, while we eagerly wait for a tour.
+Fall in love at Le Château de l’Amour, where the new owner/collector is busy decorating and filling the interior with wonderful details.
+Scroll down to tour the rooms decorated, furnished and photographed by Jackie, starting on the Ground Floor with the Wine Cellar, Kitchen and Servants' Hall.
+Additional photos will be added as the rooms are completed.
 From cellar to double attic, this enormous structure has over thirty rooms on six levels.
 With hidden doors and secret staircases, Le Château de l'Amour is filled with surprises at every turn.

 Over a year in the making, Le Château de l’Amour is one of the largest, tallest and heaviest structures in Mark Turpin's portfolio.
 The château was handcrafted using birch plywood, solid pine and poplar, basswood, balsa, illustration board, acrylic windows, and numerous colors of paint.
 The interior was designed with convertible spaces that can be configured to accommodate from six to ten bedrooms in combination with five to seven bathrooms.
 Each suite of rooms has adjustable walls for flexible room sizing.
 Additional decorating options include ground floor arches and columns, and numerous staircases.